RphWbr/visiannot/README.rst

 For any enquiry, please send an email to raphael.weber@univ-rennes1.fr.

-If you encounter a bug, feel free to raise an issue on [GitHub](https://github.com/RphWbr/visiannot/issues).
+If you encounter a bug, feel free to raise an issue on `GitHub <https://github.com/RphWbr/visiannot/issues>`_.

 Used by